hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/clinical_reasoning/plan_definitions.md

 | version   | string    | The version of the Resource.
 This is exclusive with the canonical parameter. |
 | usePut    | boolean   | Determines the type of method returned in the Bundle Entries: POST if False (the default), PUT if True. |

+## DataRequirements

+The `PlanDefinition/$data-requirements` [operation](https://build.fhir.org/ig/HL7/crmi-ig/branches/master/OperationDefinition-crmi-data-requirements.html) for PlanDefinition will generate a Library of type `module-definition` that returns the computed effective requirements of the artifact.

+### Parameters

+The following parameters are supported for the `PlanDefinition/$data-requirements` operation:

 ## Example PlanDefinition